Three arrested in Fort Smith church burglary cases

 FORT SMITH -- Three people have been arrested in connection with recent burglaries of area churches.

-Aric Mitchell, spokesman for the Police Department, identified the people in a Wednesday news release as Hunter Green, 22, of Fort Smith, Melinda Green, 43, of Fort Smith, and James Leon Garner, 39, of Barling.
+Hunter Green, 22, of Fort Smith; Melinda Green, 43, of Fort Smith; and James Leon Garner, 39, of Barling were arrested, according to a news release Wednesday from Aric Mitchell, spokesman for the Police Department.

-Hunter Green admitted to breaking into three churches in the areas of South 30th Street, Waldron Road and Grand/Albert Pike avenues multiple times, according to Mitchell.
-Several electronic items were stolen, but recovered later.
+Hunter Green admitted to breaking into three churches in the areas of South 30th Street, Waldron Road and Grand/Albert Pike avenues multiple times, Mitchell said.
+Several electronic items were stolen but recovered later.

-Mitchell said Melinda Green admitted to being with Hunter Green, her son, and participating in these incidents.
+Melinda Green admitted to being with Hunter Green, her son, and participating in these incidents, he said.
 They were both booked into the Sebastian County jail on three counts: one for commercial burglary and two for drug-related offenses.